AdryelliReiz/nlw-05-podcastr/README.md

 </p></br>

 ## About
-The podcast is a project made during Rockeseat's NEW # 5.
+The podcast is a project made during Rockeseat's NLW # 5.
 It was created with React.js + Next.js and Typescript.
 The project consists of a podcast website by Rocketseat that addresses topics about the universe of programming with the participation of several programmers specialized in the subject.
-Basic, Podcastr is a podcast for programmers.
+Basically, Podcastr is a podcast for programmers.

 ## How to use
 Before you begin, you will need to have the following tools installed on your machine:</br>